 Some of us teach in the University of Oxford Medical School and present our research at international conferences and meetings.
 We run training courses on qualitative data collection methods and analysis.
 We provide training and on-going support to similar groups of researchers worldwide.
 Our interview resources are helping to improve services and develop training for clinical staff in the NHS.

-We collaborate with the Universities of Northumbria, Sheffield, Warwick, Glasgow, Kent, King’s College London, the London School of Economics, and the Department of Health Policy Research Unit in Quality and Outcomes of Patient-Centred Care and the NIHR Biomedical Research Centre, Oxford.
+We collaborate with the Universities of Northumbria, Sussex, Warwick, Glasgow, Kent, Leeds Metropolitan, Hertfordshire, Manchester, King’s College London, the London School of Economics, and the Department of Health Policy Research Unit in Quality and Outcomes of Patient-Centred Care and the NIHR Biomedical Research Centre, Oxford.

 - Patients’ experiences of cancer diagnosis in UK, Sweden and Denmark

 - Impact of Sharing PEX

 - Clinical Research Participation

 - Teaching and Learning

 - Examining the Role of Patients' Experiences as a Resource for Choice and Decision-Making in Health Care

 - Secondary analysis of health experience interviews to inform policy and practice - what matters most to users about quality of care?

 - Experiences of Women in Science